How To Make Macrame Feathers

 Spray your macrame feather with a little fabric stiffener and let it fully dry before displaying it.

-We used this same method to create little feathers out of yarn too!
-We didn’t brush them out just trimmed the sides to make the shape.
+We used this same method to create little macrame feathers out of yarn too!
+We didn’t brush out the yarn feathers, just trimmed the sides to make the shape.